| |

 Track Listing: 1.
 My House, 2.
 Women, 3.
 Underneath the Bottle, 4.
 The Gun, 5.
 The Blue Mask, 6.
 Average Guy, 7.
 The Heroine, 8.
 Waves of Fear, 9.
 The Day John Kennedy Died, 10.
 Heavenly Arms

 I believe we’ve met.
-He throws down a Sauza, slipping.
+He throws down a shot of cheap Sauza tequila and is clearly slipping.

-The weekdays are brake lights, dull red orbs.
-They light up to keep from crashing into one another.
-The only distinguishing mark from one day to the next is its position in the gridlock.
-Monday is at the end of the jam, mired in fumes—a complete standstill—whereas Friday picks up speed, gassing it into the weekend after one last chance to gawk at the week’s sickening wreckage.
+The weekdays are brake lights, dull red orbs that light up to keep from crashing into one another.
+The only distinguishing mark from one day to the next is its position along the gridlock.
+Whereas Friday picks up speed, gassing it into the weekend with one last chance to gawk at the week’s mangled wreckage, Monday remains the heart of the jam: the place where it all comes to a halt.
+A complete standstill.

 “Seven days make a week, on two of them I sleep